sabberworm/Quick-Folder-Search.alfredworkflow/README.md

 # Usage

-  1. Find a folder in Alfred and run “Set as Quick Search Folder” on it.
+  * Find a folder in Alfred and run “Quick Folder Search” on it.
+A search field will pop up.
-  2. Type `qfs «searchterm»` to search only inside the folder.
+  * To search again in the previously selected folder, type `qfs «searchterm»`.

 You can use the `qfs` filter as long as you want until you decide to make a new folder your search folder using “Set as Quick Search Folder”.